 The International English Language Testing System (IELTS) is the world’s most popular high stakes English language test, accepted for study, work and migration.
 IELTS is designed to assess the four English language skills — reading, writing, listening and speaking, which you will be using if you study, work, or live abroad.

-Book your IELTS exam (idp) with The IG Club by visiting the headoffice at
+Book your IELTS exam (idp) with The IG Club by visiting

 or by calling 01210837777